macropay-solutions/laravel-lumen-crud-wizard/README.md

    (with relations in different sheets) controlled via request header `Accept application/xls or application/json`

--  **multi sorting on the resource's columns and on its agregations**
+-  **multi sorting on the resource's columns and on its agregations and default sort**

 -  **in header query**